jhogsett/EMA-VFI-WebUI/guide/duplicates_report.md

         - Set to `1` to prevent duplicates altogether
         - Set to any other value to limit the consecutive duplicates
     - _Tip: in most cases, actual duplicates will be limited to several frames only_
-1. Click _Deduplicate Frames_
+1. Click _Create Report_
+1. A text file version of the report can be downloaded from the _Download_ box
-1. The _Details_ box shows the result of the operation, or any errors encountered
+1. The report, or any errors encountered, are shown in the _Report_ box

 ## Important
 - `ffmpeg.exe` must be available on the system path
-- _Resequence Files_ can be used to renumber a PNG sequence
-- The _Video Preview_ tab on the _Video Blender_ page can be used to watch a preview video of a set of PNG files
 - The values for the _Threshold_ slider can be changed in the `config.yaml` file section `deduplicate_settings`

 ## More Details ##